AmpyFin/Sigma/README.md

 ## System Architecture

-The Sigma Model employs a sophisticated LLM pipeline architecture:
+The Sigma System employs a sophisticated LLM pipeline architecture:

 1. **Initial Processing**: Weaker, cost-effective LLM models (4.1 mini and nano) summarize 300-word documents into concise 20-word headlines
 2. **Quantitative Analysis**: More advanced and expensive o3 models process these summaries to track buy/sell decisions and position sizes for each tracked investment company